tobz-nz/web-components/README.md

 <character-count for="my-input"></character-count>
 ```

-or for just counting the characters - allows for negative count.
+or for just counting the remaining characters - allows for negative count.

 ```html
 <input id="my-input">